jameshkramer/docs/docs/standard/linq/retrieve-text-paragraphs.md

 ---
 title: Retrieve the text of the paragraphs - LINQ to XML
-description: Learn how to retrieve the text as a string from paragraph nodes from a WordprocessingML document. ms.date: 07/20/2015
+description: Learn how to find the paragraph nodes in a WordprocessingML document, and to retrieve the text from each node as a string. ms.date: 07/20/2015
 dev_langs:
   - "csharp"